Skip to page content

 • Consider the need to investigate other family members.

-Given the uncertainty of this area, the Consultant Haematologist would welcome discussion of any patient in whom thrombophilia is considered and would be pleased to see any patient with laboratory abnormalities.
+Given the uncertainty of this area, the Consultant Haematologist would welcome discussion of any patient in whom thrombophilia is considered and if required, can see the patient in clinic.

 The Laboratory Tests